Gecko1191/To-do-List/README.md

 # To-do-list

 This is a simple Template for a To-do-list app without any backend services.
-To persist the data eighter backend services would be needed or the application stores need to be extended to use the local storage
+To persist the data either a backend service would be needed or the application stores need to be extended to use the local storage

 ## Project Setup